kakamband/revenue-generator/readme.txt

 == Changelog ==

+= 1.2.0 ( 23 September 2020 ) =
+* Added option to delete contribution requests.
+* Added option to delete paywalls.
+* Updated look and feel of dropdowns and autocomplete fields in admin UI.
+* Fixed animations in tutorials to smoothen navigation between steps.

 = 1.1.0 ( 7 September 2020 ) =
 * Updated Paywall functionality to allow for the selection of multiple individual posts or categories.
 * Updated Contributions shortcode so that a contribution offering can be updated without requiring changes to the shortcode.